Back to blog

 1. Longer teaching blocks

-If implemented well, teachers may be able to sustain lessons and units more consistently without constant breaks in momentum.
+Done well, this lets teachers sustain lessons and units more consistently, without constant breaks in momentum.

-The proposed breaks between terms could give teachers real windows for:
+The breaks between terms could give teachers real windows for:

 • lesson planning